AKA Vice Makes a Visit, Violation of the Bitch, et al

 Available now from Arrow as part of the Blood Hunger Box Set

 Time for a bit of super-Seventies Euro-nonsense in the third part of Arrow’s José Larraz collection.
-It’s a film which has many lurid titles just in case you were wondering about the narrative contents.
-In this instalment of the set the excuse for all the skin on show isn’t psycho-thriller or vampire related, but instead the occult.
-Or at least I think that’s the general idea.
-However despite these details exploitation genre fans looking to pick up the trilogy should be aware that this is probably the most tepid inclusion.
-Despite a story of tarot, doomed romances and sinister uninvited guests it’s all a bit lethargic.
+It’s a film which has many lurid titles; just in case you were wondering about the narrative contents.
+In this instalment the excuse for all the skin on show isn’t psycho-thriller, or vampire related, but instead the occult… or at least I think that’s the general idea.
+However, despite all of this exploitation genre fans looking to pick up the trilogy should be aware that this is probably the most tepid inclusion.
+Despite a story of tarot, doomed romances, and sinister uninvited guests, it’s all a bit lethargic.
 There’s a lot of talk about nightmares and the hands fate but there’s also a whole lot of melodrama in store along the way.

-At a remote rural house a middle aged couple dumps illiterate servant girl Triana (Lidia Zuazo) on lonely artist Lorna (Patricia Granada) before they shoot off for a trip to England.
+At a remote rural house a middle aged couple dumps illiterate servant girl Triana (Lidia Zuazo) with lonely artist Lorna (Patricia Granada) before they shoot off for a trip to England.
 It’s all pretty bizarre and the full circumstances are never explained.
-Maybe that’s just a thing they do on the continent if you wealthy enough.
-But it’s clear as things progress that Triana has been causing a rift between her previous employers.
-Maybe it’s because she’s neurotic and superstitious, but maybe there’s something strange going on that will soon rear its head.
-Lorna doesn’t actually see anything wrong with this unexpected house guest, and soon she’s left with an eighteen year old maid who keeps having strange nightmares.
+Maybe that’s just a thing they do on the continent if you’re wealthy enough.
+But it becomes clear as things progress that Triana has been causing a rift between her previous employers.
+Maybe it’s because she’s neurotic, maybe it’s because she’s superstitious, but maybe there’s something strange going on that will soon rear its head.
+Lorna somehow doesn’t actually see anything wrong with this unexpected house guest, and soon she’s left with an eighteen year old maid who keeps having strange nightmares.